Stuff We Missed (Adam)

 False “untitled”

-While I named it my favorite local album of this year, False didn’t really get any of the praise they deserved here or anywhere else locally as they continue to make it many national year end best of lists.
-Untitled is two epic sides of 12 minute black metal which at times border on symphonic and at others a pummeling almost hardcore influenced sound.
-False throw in one more interesting curve to the mix with a female singer which you don’t see to much in the American black metal scene.
+While I named it my favorite local album of this year, False didn’t really get any of the praise they deserved here or anywhere else locally as they continue to make it to many national year-end best lists.
+Untitled is two epic sides of 12-minute black metal which sometimes border on symphonic and at others a pummeling, almost hardcore-influenced sound.
+False throw in one more interesting curve to the mix with a female singer, which you don’t see much in the American black metal scene.

 Dallas Orbiter’s singles project